 I lead on Twin’s programmes and partnerships with coffee producers in East Africa and Latin America and work closely with producer organisations, donors and industry partners to ensure positive outcomes for smallholders and their communities.
 I have 10 years’ experience in the international development sector with a focus on sustainable livelihoods and agriculture-based value chain programmes.
 Prior to Twin I was with VSO working on public-private partnerships.
 I hold a Masters in International Development and Social Policy, focusing on social development.

 Chloé Rotureau, Programme Officer - African Coffee

-My role at Twin consists in supporting the delivery of coffee projects in East Africa, monitoring activities, tracking budgets, as well as coordinating with the regional staff.
+I support the delivery of coffee projects in East Africa by monitoring activities, tracking budgets, and coordinating with the regional staff.
 Our projects focus on improving gender justice, promoting sustainable agriculture practices, while supporting producer organisations in marketing their coffee internationally.
-After graduating with an MA in Crisis Analysis and Humanitarian Action in France, I spent four years in Mexico working with NGOs, coordinating projects with communities of smallholder farmers, and building the capacity of teams for improving performance and impact.
+After graduating with an MA in Crisis Analysis and Humanitarian Action in France, I spent 4 years in Mexico working with NGOs, coordinating projects with communities of smallholder farmers, and building the capacity of teams for improving performance and impact.